Have you ever considered to invest in stamps? It sure sounds a bit odd.

-Stamps might not sound like a great investment, in fact many people at first confuse investing in stamps with stamp collection.
+Stamps might not sound like a great investment.
+In fact, many people at first confuse investing in stamps with stamp collection.

 But, even so, why can investing in stamps pay dividends?

-- You’re investing in a piece of history.
 Each valuable stamp can tell its own story and is of historic significance.
 Many investors find satisfaction in investing in a tangible and significant item as opposed to a share.

 This is a key point when it comes to finding out how to invest in stamps to make sensible money.

-The simple answer is “however much collectors are willing to pay for it”.
+The simple answer is: however much collectors are willing to pay for it.

 How rare is the stamp?
-As you’d expect, on the whole, the rarer the stamp, the more it’s worth.
+As you’d expect – on the whole – the rarer the stamp, the more it’s worth.

 As always when investing, look to buy low so you’ll eventually be able to sell on at a profit.

-There are two ways to invest in stamps.
+There’re two ways to invest in stamps.

 BUY A PORTFOLIO